AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_differential_Tb6612_DUAL.md

 ### Add a fuse holder and an ON/OFF switch to the circuit

-**Immediately after the positive side of the battery mwithin the circuit**:
+**Immediately after the positive side of the battery within the circuit**:

 Add a fuse holder (with a 5 amp fuse inside) and an ON/OFF switch to your circuit